ehinderer/SRI_testing/tests/onehop/README.md

 # One-hop Tests

-This suite tests our ability to retrieve given triples, which we know exist, from their KPs under a variety of transformations, both directly, and indirectly, via ARAs.
+This suite tests the ability to retrieve given triples, which we know exist, from instances of **Translator Knowledge Provider** ("KP") under a variety of transformations, both directly, and indirectly, via instances of **Translator Autonomous Relay Agent** ("ARA").

 - [How the Framework works](#how-the-testing-harness-works)
 - [Configuring the Tests](#configuring-the-tests)